 This document describes in detail the setup procedure for initializing commutation on the brushless Navigator and Pilot families of motion processors.

 With positioning motion control applications, one position feedback device has been king of the hill for a long time: the incremental optical encoder with quadrature output, which has very low-cost, good-enough resolution, and good-enough ruggedness.

-This second part of our regenerative braking deep-dive uses a theoretical model to prove the existence of steady state regeneration and provides insight into estimating the energy recovered during regenerative conditions of an electric vehicle.
+The second part of our regenerative braking and battery regeneration deep-dive uses a theoretical model to prove the existence of steady state regeneration and provides insight into estimating the energy recovered during regenerative conditions of an electric vehicle.

 In this two-part piece, we investigate the conditions at which battery regeneration can occur.
-The emphasis of this article is on the analysis of a battery powered vehicle operating at a steady state.
+The emphasis of this article is on regenerative braking and the analysis of a battery powered vehicle operating at a steady state.

 S-curve motion profiles add “smoothing” segments to the traditional 3-phase trapezoidal profile (accelerate, coast, decelerate).
 Why is this better?
 The answer is beyond the motor, at the load itself.

-A detailed look at motion control amplifiers.
-Making the right design choice can have a big impact on your machine's cost and performance.
+Get a detailed look at motion control amplifiers.
+Making the right design choice when selecting a motion control amplifier can have a big impact on your machine's cost and performance.

-An overview of proportional, integral, derivative (PID) based servo tuning and two standard manual tuning methods that work well for a large variety of systems.
-This piece shows that optimal parameters vary with application and performance goals, even for the exact same motor and amplifier setup.
+Is servo motor tuning rocket science or a walk in the park?
+You decide!
+This article offers an overview of proportional, integral, derivative (PID) based servo motor tuning, and two standard manual tuning methods that work well for a large variety of machine designs.
+It shows that optimal parameters vary with application and performance goals, even for the exact same motor and amplifier setup.